haudiobe/XR-Traffic-Model/README.md

 ```

 **activate the virtual env**
-> windows/osx: look up the ./myvenv for the relevant actiavtion script
+> Windows/OSX: look up inside the ./myvenv directory for the relevant activation script.
 ```
 ./myvenv/bin/activate
 ```